- Must visit

 Best time to book 35 days |

-Discover the best of New York — top attractions, local food, transport tips, budget advice, and currency essentials.
-Plan your perfect New York trip today.
+Discover the best of New York, NY — top attractions, local food, transport tips, budget advice, and currency essentials.
+Plan your perfect New York, NY trip today.

-Leading modern and contemporary art museum known for iconic works by Van Gogh, Picasso, Warhol, and many others.
+Leading museum of modern and contemporary art, home to influential works by Van Gogh, Picasso, Warhol, and many others.

-Elevated linear park built on a former rail line, with gardens, art, and distinctive Hudson-side views.
+Elevated park built on a former rail line, offering gardens, public art, and fresh perspectives on the West Side.

 Traveling between Dallas, TX and New York, NY offers a unique experience with Amtrak as the primary train provider.
 The journey spans approximately 1,300 miles and provides passengers with scenic views of diverse landscapes along the way.
 With comfortable seating options and onboard amenities, you can relax while traversing this iconic route that connects two cities rich in culture and attractions.